edubart/lua-bint/README.md

 ## Documentation

-The full API reference and documentation is at https://edubart.github.io/lua-bigint/
+The full API reference and documentation can viewed in the [documentation website](https://edubart.github.io/lua-bigint/).

 ## Example